Suzzybliss10/Portfolio-Optimization/README.md

 Introduction
 This README provides an overview of the R code for portfolio optimization using genetic algorithms (GA).
 The code is divided into two parts:

+Libraries Used
+The following R libraries are used in this project:

+GA: for implementing genetic algorithms
+quantmod: for fetching historical stock data from Yahoo Finance

 Part 1: Construction of a portfolio with manually selected assets and GA-generated weights.
 Part 2: Integration of asset selection using GA with portfolio optimization.
 Part 1: Construction of a Portfolio